autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/vehicle-status-turn-indicators-status.md

 ## Design

-In the original implementation, turn indicators and hazard lights were managed as different states of the same interface, but were split because the states needed to be managed separately.
+In the early stages, turn indicators and hazard lights were managed as different states of the same interface, but were split because the states needed to be managed separately.

 ## History